nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/4_composing_objects.md

 `VisualComponent` can delegate thread-safety to them.

 ## 3.3.
 When delegation fails
-In contrast, in case the encapsulating class imposes the constraint on states, the code will be not thread-safe unless you use synchronization.
+In contrast, in case the encapsulating class imposes invariants on states, the code will be not thread-safe unless you use synchronization.
 For example

 ```java